UoB-COMSM0166/2025-group-15/README.md

 One key improvement was in our decision-making process.
 Initially, discussions sometimes stalled due to differing opinions.
 Later, we introduced a lightweight decision model—first discussing pros and cons of each approach, then voting or assigning final say based on area of expertise.
 This balanced structure with inclusiveness and speed.

 Overall, this project greatly enhanced our collaborative abilities.
 We learned the value of structured communication, flexible planning, and respectful team dynamics.
-The systems we developed—such as routine meeting minutes, Kanban tracking, and clear role definitions—not only improved this project’s outcome but also gave us transferrable teamwork skills for future academic and professional environments.
+The systems we developed—such as routine meeting minutes, Kanban tracking, and clear role definitions—not only improved this project's outcome but also gave us transferrable teamwork skills for future academic and professional environments.

 ## Conclusion

 The development of Crazy Delivery began with a simple yet compelling idea: reimagining a classic mechanic from Frogger, but giving it a purpose—delivery under pressure.
-Over the course of the project, we took this concept and built around it a game that’s easy to pick up but rich in moment-to-moment decision making.
+Over the course of the project, we took this concept and built around it a game that's easy to pick up but rich in moment-to-moment decision making.

 One of our key innovations was the weight-based movement system—each cargo item slows the player differently, requiring real-time strategic trade-offs between speed and potential score.
 Combined with the randomly generated traffic flow, this made each playthrough feel dynamic and engaging.
 From a development perspective, building a custom vehicle generation system taught us to balance randomness with fairness, ensuring challenge without frustration.